Storm the Studio (radio program)

 Sonarr and Storm The Studio were unusual programs in that they featured two live studios patched in so that they both could be on air simultaneously, with the second studio being used to remix listener phone calls.
 These were then sampled and added to the dance mix.
 This was known as the 'Transformation Line' and was introduced with a weird robotic voice that was generated using a Commodore 64.
 An old analogue vocoding keyboard was also used at times, as was an Ensoniq EPS 16+ sampler and a Casio FZ 1 sampler.
 Live beats and loops were often added to the Transformation line and live remixes of dance tracks were also produced.
 This had never been done before in Melbourne.

 Storm The Studio was moved to Friday night and became more of a hard core hip hop and dance outlet at that time and led into Tranzmission, another well known underground 3RRR dance program hosted by Kate Bathgate.
 Roger Polak also did production work for that program and Steve was guest DJ a number of times, focusing on hard techno styles like Gabba House and artists on the Industrial Strength record label.

 In 1990-91 Storm the Studio changed names, becoming the Kaos Engine and was moved to the 10-12 pm Saturday slot.
 At this time the program mixed more diverse samples from movies (notably Anime films) and even videogames in with the music.
-Guest presenters Jaydon Williams (SuperJ) and Kallum Bluckland would join Steve to discuss videogames, technology and musical development between DJ sets.
+Guest presenters Jadon Williams (Jay Man) and Kallum Bluckland would join Steve to discuss videogames, technology and musical development between DJ sets.
 Steve Polak then also joined the 3RRR team behind one of the oldest technology programs on radio Byte into It.
 This program is still going, but with a different cast.

 Storm The Studio, Sonarr and Kaos Engine all featured what were at the time rare interviews with Hip Hop and Dance artists.
 At this point these styles were not mainstream and so such interviews weren't aired on mainstream radio in Australia.
 Some of the artists interviewed included; Ice T, Mase from De La Soul, PM Dawn, Cypress Hill, Ernie C from Bodycount, Lenny Dee, Cosmic Baby, Wreckx-n-Effect, Frank de Wulf, Jack Dangers from Meat Beat manifesto, Boyz II Men and Del the Funky Homosapien.